ronhitneema/My-Recipes-Book/README.md

 - Chatbot: The chatbot feature enables users to interact with a conversational agent to get recipe recommendations, ask cooking-related questions, or receive assistance with their culinary endeavors.
 The chatbot supports both text-based and voice-based interactions.
 - Recommendation system: Powered by Amazon Personalize, the recommendation system analyzes user preferences and provides personalized recipe suggestions based on their previous interactions and saved recipes.
 - Barter: The barter feature allows users to arrange meetups for food exchange.
 They can connect with other users interested in trading their homemade dishes, fostering a sense of community and culinary exploration.
+- Payment Gateway: Integration with stripe for sellers to get money for there recipes

 ## Tech Stack
 - Backend: AWS Lambda, Python